 Invest in a washable coverall bib to offer protection for clothes.
 Choose a comfortable apron-style bib that is easy to put on and remove, as well as secure.

 Don’t forget the floor!
-Use a wipe clean or disposable messy mat to cover the floor and surrounding areas.
+Use a wipe clean messy mat to cover the floor and surrounding areas.
 Newspaper will also do to catch paint dribbles!

 Keep wipes on hand too – those messy fingers and hands can catch you off-guard, or go into little mouths…